 Key confirmation for FILS Authentication is an Associate Request followed by an Associate Response.
 The Association Request and Association Response shall be protected using the KEK and KMK according to section 11.9a.2.5 and 11.9a.2.6.

 Upon the completion of key establishment (11.9a.2.2) and key derivation (11.9a.2.3) the STA shall construct a nascent 802.11 associate request frame indicating its selected ciphersuite and the FILS AKM, and the FILS Key Confirmation element.
-The FILS TAG field shall be set to zero.
 The content of the Key Auth field of the Key Confirmation element depends on the type of FILS authentication.

 The AP transfers any necessary KDEs to the STA in the Association Response frame.
 The AP may include one or more KDEs using the FILS KDE container.
 The format and the rules for transferring the KDE shall follow section 11.6.2 (EAPOL Key Frames).